 Enter courses that you might take in winter or spring on your TAG application, and then update your planned courses on your UC application in November and/or in the UC application via the Transfer Academic Update in January.
 It is okay if your TAG and UC application spring courses do not match.
 As long as you meet eligibility and major preparation requirements, it is okay to take different courses in the winter or spring than you originally entered on your TAG application.

 Yes, the TAG is really a guarantee so long as all requirements are met.
-You must submit a TAG application to UCSB in September and a UC application to UCSB in November.
+You must submit a TAG application to UCSB in September and a UC application to UCSB in October or November.
 Your TAG/admission decision will be released in mid to late April.

 The TAG requires that at least 30 of your 60 semester units (45 of your 90 quarter units) be completed at a California community college, and your last college attended must also be a California community college.
 Units earned at other colleges or universities can meet TAG requirements, but these units would be evaluated for UC transferability once your UC application is received.
 There is no guarantee your non-CCC courses will transfer to UC, which can affect your TAG eligibility and overall UC application.